HareeshBahuleyan/hareeshbahuleyan.github.io/_pages/about.md

 <br>

 <h4 class="h4"><b>My Interests.</b></h4>
-<p style="text-align:justify">While I am open to exploring different avenues in ML, my broad interests are in the areas of deep learning, natural language processing and transformer-based architectures🔬.
-On the engineering side, I am keen on building my knowledge around deployment, productionization and scaling of ML systems for real-world scenarios. ⚙️</p>
+<p style="text-align:justify">While I am open to exploring different avenues in ML, my broad interests are in the areas of deep learning, natural language processing and large language models🔬.
+On the engineering side, I am keen on building and deploying ML systems for real-world scenarios. ⚙️</p>

-<p style="text-align:justify"> I love travelling and have been to 17 countries so far✈️.
-I enjoy hiking and my other hobbies include trying out new recipes 🌮 and listenting to podcasts 🎧 (which can also be done simultaneously while cooking &#128521;). </p>
+<p style="text-align:justify"> I love travelling and have been to 34 countries so far✈️.
+I enjoy hiking and my other hobbies include trying out new recipes 🌮 and listenting to podcasts 🎧 (which is usually done simultaneously while cooking &#128521;). </p>

 <br>
 {% include timeline.html %}